IBMSPadmin/beta/docs/README.md

 With many years of experience behind us, we've created a utility that can help the daily work of IBM Spectrum Protect administrators.

+We ask you to contribute with your constructive comments and suggestions to the developers.
+The source code not yet opend for the public.

 # Main features

 - cli with IBM SP command complition